luislascano01/AI_VLookUp/README.md

 © [2025] [Luis Lascano].
 All rights reserved.

-No permission is granted to use, copy, modify, or distribute this software and its documentation for any purpose without the express written permission of the copyright holder.
+Open to use as is through instructed installation for personal use.
+No permission authorized to copy, modify, or distribute this software (or part of it) and its documentation for any purpose without the express written permission of the copyright holder.